montge/documents/README.md

 The forms and licenses are in keeping with the requirement that <q>All artifacts and deliverables shall be developed, version-controlled, stored, and delivered on an industry-standard public Github repository (“Project Repository”)</q>.

-## Government Furnished Artifacts

-From PWS 3.1 - within 30 days of Project start the Government will provide access to:

-  1. Data Dictionary (^DD) extract from at least five current operational VISTAs.
-These data dictionaries contain no patient data, PHI, or PII (i.e. no sensitive information).
-  2. Current authoritative Master ("Platinum") version of VISTA as maintained internally by the VA.
-Metadata from this must be complete and without any alterations or redactions.13 The metadata does not contain any patient data, PHI, or PII (i.e. no sensitive information).
-  3. Copy of a VISTA with test patients used by VA for internal projects
-  4. Copy of at least one real operational VISTA ("Prod Clone" or “Test VISTA”) which would be kept within the NIPRed network, as it will have non de-identified patient data.
-  5. A VISTA with real but de-identified patient data

-In addition, the Project requested that within 30 days of Project start the Government provide access to:

-  1. A copy of the latest version of the VPR RPC software and documentation.
-  2. The latest copy of the FileMan namespace spreadsheet.
-  3. A FileMan namespace exclusively for the Project to allow for the creation of Project files and fields in FileMan (VDM, MVDM, etc.)
-  4. Access to the most up-to-date VISTA Integrations Agreements (sometimes called IAs), or Database Administrator Integration Agreements (DBIAs).
-  5. Sufficient InterSystems Cache licenses to host FileMan Test VISTA systems.
-  6. VA VISTA Sandbox Account with full Linux VM.